nshkrdotcom/mcp_client/docs/design/CLIENT_FEATURES.md

 2. **Mix patterns** in same application (Direct for simple servers, Code for complex)
 3. **Server compatibility** - servers see identical requests either way

+### Session Behavior and Tool Modes

+- When *all* tools are `:stateless`, the connection runs in **session-optional** mode: `session_id` metadata is omitted, and each tool call executes inside an isolated request process for fault containment.
+- When **any** tool is `:stateful`, the connection flips into **session-required** mode: every request (including stateless ones) carries the current `session_id`, and stateful calls execute inside the Connection process to access shared transport state.
+- Switching modes happens automatically whenever the server updates its tool list; no application code changes are required.
+- Stateless executions use the dedicated `Task.Supervisor` started alongside the connection (override via `:stateless_supervisor` option) so CPU-heavy work never blocks the Connection mailbox.

 ---

 ## Feature Modules